The origins of a venomous mammal predate the extinction of the dinosaurs, scientists believe

-Scientists discovered that the Hispaniolan solenodon, a venomous mammal that lives in the Dominican Republic and Haiti, diverged from all other mammals 78 million years ago, long before Earth's largest dinosaurs died off
+Scientists discovered that the Hispaniolan solenodon, a venomous mammal that lives in the Dominican Republic and Haiti, diverged from all other mammals 78 million years ago, long before Earth’s largest dinosaurs died off, according to new research published Monday in the journal of Mitochondrial DNA.

 Researchers from the University of Illinois and University of Puerto Rico made the discovery after successfully sequencing the animal’s mitochondrial DNA, completing a missing part on the tree of life.